elastic/package-registry/ASSETS.md

 The definition of the manifest is not complete yet and further details will follow.

-Question: How do we handle if only one metricset is in beta but integration is in GA?

 ### changelog.yml

 The changelog of a package contains always all previous changes and not only the one from the last major, minor, bugfix release.